learn-co-students/postwork_plans_overview-wdf-000/README.md

 | Time | Activity |
 | ---- | ----- |
-|9:00 - 10:30 | Solve Algorithm Questions
-|10:30 - 12:30| Review old topics you find difficult.
-|1:30 - 3:30  | Work on your assigned track material.
-|3:30 - 5:30  | Career prep, network, apply to jobs.
-|5:30 - 6:00  | Research, read and stay up to date on new technologies.
+|9:00 am - 9:30 am | Research, read and stay up to date on new technologies.
+|9:30 am - 10:00 am| Try to solve a question from Hacker Rank/Code Wars/or a problem from Cracking the Coding Interview
+|10:00 am - 12:00 pm | Work on material from your assigned track
+|12:00 pm - 1:00 pm  | Lunch Break
+|1:00 pm - 4:00 pm | Continue working on material from assigned track
+|4:00 pm - 6:00 pm | Career Preperation (LinkedIn Scouting, Follow up e-mails, Applications, Schedule Meetups/Events)